slowernews/wisdom-tldr/chapters/chapter_appendix.md

 -- Jim Butcher*

 > *"Brothers love each other when they are equally rich."
--- Saying*
+-- Anonymous*

 > *"Keep away from people who try to belittle your ambitions.
 Small people always do that, but the really great make you feel that you too can become great."
 -- Mark Twain*

-> *"To lose one parent may be regarded as a misfortune; to lose both looks like carelessness."
+> *"To lose one parent may be regarded as a misfortune; to lose both looks like carelessness." (...)
+"A bore is someone who deprives you of solitude without providing you company."
 -- Oscar Wilde*

 > *"Our mothers always remain the strangest, craziest people we’ve ever met."